2023 NECO GCE History Obj & Essay Answers – Nov/Dec

 (v) Limited direct British intervention: The indirect rule system aimed to minimize direct British intervention in the day-to-day affairs of the Nigerian people.
 British officials provided guidance and oversight to the native rulers but generally allowed them to govern their communities according to local customs and traditions.

-See also NECO 2023 Store Keeping (Objective & Essay) Answers
+See also NECO 2023 Fisheries Practical Question And Answers

 (vi) Legal system: The indirect rule system also introduced a system of courts and law enforcement mechanisms at the local level.
 Native courts were established to handle customary cases and resolve disputes according to traditional laws and practices.